Henry Flad: Eads Bridge

-Whilst he was still acting as assistant engineer to Mr Kirkwood, Colonel Flad made the acquaintance of Captain James B Eads who was at that time employed upon plans for gun carriages and turrets.
-The rooms occupied by the Water Board being larger than they then needed, Captain Eads, upon his request, had been granted space in which to set a draftsman at work.
+Whilst he was still acting as assistant engineer to Kirkwood, Flad made the acquaintance of James B. Eads, who was, at that time, employed upon plans for gun carriages and turrets.
+Eads, upon his request, had been granted space in which to set a draftsman at work.
 This was followed by frequent discussions between the two men upon engineering questions, and this led to a mutual recognition of each other's abilities and laid the foundation of a lifelong friendship.
-When therefore in 1868 Captain Eads was ready, as chief promoter as well as chief engineer, to begin the work of constructing the great bridge over the Mississippi River at St Louis, he very naturally tendered the position of chief assistant engineer to Colonel Flad.
-As the duties of the latter, as member of the Board of Water Commissioners, did not require all his time, this opportunity to take part in this most interesting and important work was gladly accepted, and he retained his connection with it until its completion in 1874.
-Some of the boldest features of this great enterprise, such as the method of erection without falsework, were due to Colonel Flad.
+Soon after, Eads began work on constructing the Eads Bridge over the Mississippi River at St Louis.
+Later, he assigned the position of chief assistant engineer to Flad.
+As the duties as a member of the Board of Water Commissioners did not require all his time, Flad accepted this position, and would remain as the chief assistant engineer until the bridge's completion in 1874.
+During the construction of the bridge, Flad had been able to erect the bridge without the use of falseworks.